 From this study, it was observed that vancomycin caused perturbation in the antioxidant system of the brain resulting in oxidative stress which then progressed into inflammatory responses.
 Generation of free radicals and declined antioxidants play a major role in the onset, progression, and complication of cognitive declination.
 From this study, levels of non-enzymic antioxidants, Reduced Glutathione (GSH) and Ascorbic acid (AA) depleted in rats treated with Vancomycin.
-Administration of hesperidin increased the levels of GSH and AA (Figure i&ii).
+Administration of hesperidin increased the levels of GSH and AA (Figure 1a-c and 2a-c).